Eventual-Inc/Daft/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Create a report to help us improve
+description: Create a report to help us improve Daft
-title: ''
-labels: ''
+labels: [bug, needs triage]
-assignees: ''

----

-**Describe the bug**
+body:
+  - type: textarea
+    attributes:
+      label: Describe the bug
+      description: Describe the bug.
+      placeholder: >
         A clear and concise description of what the bug is.

-**To Reproduce**
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: To Reproduce
+      placeholder: >
         Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+  - type: textarea
+    attributes:
+      label: Expected behavior
+      placeholder: >
         A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+  - type: dropdown
+    id: component
+    attributes:
+      label: Component(s)
+      multiple: true
+      options:
+        - Expressions
- - OS: [e.g. iOS]
+        - SQL
- - Browser [e.g. chrome, safari]
+        - Python Runner
+        - Ray Runner
- - Version [e.g. 22]
+        - Parquet

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
+        - CSV
+        - Continuous Integration
+        - Developer Tools
- - OS: [e.g. iOS8.1]
+        - Documentation
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+        - Other

-**Additional context**
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Additional context
+      placeholder: >
         Add any other context about the problem here.